mohsen-saki/RUStoked/README.md

 3 What are challenges?
 ---
-* Detecting a _neutral_ class of sentiment in between `positive` and `negative` ones has been a bit of challenge because reading those reviews shows that the choice of words tends to be almost similar to either positive or negative reviews.
+* Detecting a _neutral_ class of sentiment in between `positive` and `negative` ones has been a bit of challenge because exploring those reviews shows that the choice of words tends to be almost similar to either positive or negative reviews.
-* Many of the reviews are written by _not-native English speakers_ and they vary a lot in terms of word choices, sentence structures, comprehension, etc.
+* Many of the reviews are written by _not-native English speakers_ as they vary a lot in terms of word choices, sentence structures, comprehension, etc.
 * The SEEK template for registering reviews is asking for `pros` and `cons`.
 So, it has resulted in more of a list-like outcome rather than comprehensive opinions.
 For example in response to cons many may say “management” which clearly lacks the sentiment compared to something like “bad or poor management”.
 * Another feature of SEEK’s reviews is that the overall rating is not calculated as average of employees’ ratings on some other subjects but it is acquired independently.
 This raised a bit of inconsistency between users' overall opinion of their client compared to their opinion on different aspects of their work paces.